 What you think you know about that horrific winter day in Wounded Knee, South Dakota has been the wasicu's (white man) version.

 History books purposefully omit the Native American role and place in history so society will continue to regard us as being of an "ancient" time.
-When in fact, the atrocities committed by the government on the Native American people happened as recent as a few generations ago and is currently still happening today.
+When in fact, the atrocities committed by the government on the Native American people happened as recent as a few generations ago.
+Cultural and environmental genocide is still occurring today.

 We highly encourage you to educate yourself on the true history of how America came to be...